-Managing Partner Carolyn Cappel began her career at Weston Hurd in 1975 when she was hired as a docket clerk while attending the Cleveland-Marshall College of Law.
+Partner Carolyn Cappel began her career at Weston Hurd in 1975 when she was hired as a docket clerk while attending the Cleveland-Marshall College of Law.
 Carolyn is a trial attorney whose practice focus includes products liability, intentional tort, employment litigation, construction litigation and personal injury.
 Whether providing vigorous defense of unfounded claims or advising resolution when appropriate, Carolyn keeps everyone on the same page by effectively communicating each step of the process.
 Carolyn is admitted to practice in the U.S. District Court for the Northern District of Ohio, the U.S. Sixth Circuit Court of Appeals and before the United States Supreme Court.
 She received her B.A. from Indiana University, her J.D. from Cleveland-Marshall College of Law and gained her admission to the Ohio Bar in 1977.
 Carolyn is a member of the International Association of Defense Counsel and the Ohio State and Cleveland Metropolitan Bar associations.
 She has been honored with selection for membership in The Judge John Manos Inn of Court and the Cuyahoga County and Federal Court Mediation and Arbitration Panel.
 Carolyn is an AV-rated attorney by Martindale-Hubbell and since 2007, has been listed in the Best Lawyers in America® for Insurance Law and Product Liability Litigation.
 In 2013, Carolyn was recognized by the Best Lawyers in America® as a “Lawyer of the Year” in Cleveland for Product Liability Litigation – Defendants.
-Since 2014, Carolyn has been named by Ohio Super Lawyers (Thomson Reuters) for her work in Personal Injury-Defense.
-In 2019, Ohio Super Lawyers named Carolyn to its list of Top 50 Women in Ohio and Top 25 Women in Cleveland.
+Beginning in 2014, Carolyn has been named by Ohio Super Lawyers (Thomson Reuters) for her work in Personal Injury-Defense.
+Since 2018, Ohio Super Lawyers has named Carolyn to its list of Top 50 Women in Ohio and Top 25 Women in Cleveland.

 Press, Publications and Presentations